tristanhahn/shopify_gtm_custom_pixel/README.md

+Implementation Guide

+1. Copy the code from https://github.com/tristanhahn/shopify_gtm_custom_pixel/blob/main/custom_pixel and paste it into a Shopify Custom Pixel.
-Add this script immediately after the opening head tag:
+2. Add this script immediately after the opening head tag:
      <!--Event Listener for dataLayer Events from Custom Pixel-->
     <script>
     function handleCustomPixelEvent(event) {